-The Court of Justice of the European Union (CJEU) has found in favour of the rapper Valtònyc - the Mallorcan musician sentenced to prison for some of his song lyrics - with its ruling today that Spain's attempt to retroactively apply its 2015 penal code to his case was not valid.
+The European Court of Justice (ECJ) has found in favour of the rapper Valtònyc - the Mallorcan musician sentenced to prison for some of his song lyrics - with its ruling today that Spain's attempt to retroactively apply its 2015 penal code to his case was not valid.
 The European arrest warrant for the musician, whose real name is Josep Miquel Arenas, is based on a harsher version of the Spanish penal code, introduced after the events the artist was tried over.
 This decision complicates still further the Spanish justice system's efforts to secure the extradition of the rapper, who has been in exile in Belgium since June 2018.

 As a result of today's ruling, the Belgian court hearing the case has now to assess whether the crimes of which Valtònyc was found guilty in Spain have equivalents in the Belgian penal code.
 The Court of Appeal in Ghent will decide on this as part of its ruling on whether to accept extradition or not.
 In any case, the decision it makes could still be appealed to a third court.